Ghulam Azam: Foreign affairs

 On 20 June 1971, Azam declared in Lahore that the Hindu minority in East Pakistan, under the leadership of Sheikh Mujibur Rahman, are conspiring to secede from Pakistan.
 On 12 August 1971, Azam again declared in a statement published in the Daily Sangram that "the supporters of the Bangladesh Movement are the enemies of Islam, Pakistan, and Muslims".
 On his part, Azam denied all such accusations and challenged the validity of some and gave reasons to justify others.
-However, he later admitted that he was on the list of collaborators of the Pakistani army, but denied he was a war criminal.
+However, he admitted that he was on the list of collaborators of the Pakistani army, but denied that he was a war criminal.
 In 2011, Azam denied such sentiments and claimed that the Pakistani government censored The Daily Sangram.

 1971 election

-The military junta of General Yahya Khan decided to call an election in an effort to legitimize themselves.
-On 12 October 1971, Yahya Khan declared that an election will be held from 25 November to 9 December.
+The military junta of General Yahya Khan decided to call an election in an effort to legitimize itself.
+On 12 October 1971, Yahya Khan declared that an election would be held from 25 November to 9 December.
 Azam decided to take part in this election.
 According to a government declaration of 2 November, 53 candidates would be elected without competition.
 Jamaat received 14 of the uncontested seats.

-In 2011, Azam claimed that the reason for his opposition to the creation of Bangladesh were only political and he denied participation in any crime.
+In 2011, Azam claimed that the reasons for his opposition to the creation of Bangladesh were only political and he denied participation in any crime.
 He also disliked Indian involvement and influence in Bangladeshi internal society and economic matters.